Halfway Houses in Austin, TX

 Services provided:

-• Hepatitis education, counseling and support, substance use education and individual counseling
+• Group counseling, employment counseling and training and substance use education

 Central Texas Va Healthcare Services Temple Substance Abuse Treatment/employ Program - 57.5 miles from Austin, TX

-Central Texas Va Healthcare Services Temple Substance Abuse Treatment/employ Program is a halfway house in Temple, TX, 76504 zip code.
+Central Texas Va Healthcare Services Temple Substance Abuse Treatment/employ Program is a sober living house in Temple, TX, 76504 zip code.

 Address: 1901 Veterans Memorial Drive, Temple, TX 76504 in Bell County